oliverklee/ext-seminars/Documentation/Installation/Upgrading.rst

 As this extension follow semantic versioning, seminars 5.0 has all the breaking changes.
 So it is recommended you do the upgrade in the following order.

+Also, clearing all caches after each step is recommended.

 1. Drop removed content elements
 ================================